OWASP/Top10/2017/en/0xb3-next-app-mgrs.md

 * Negotiate with internal or external developers the requirements, including guidelines and security requirements with respect to your security program, e.g. SDLC, best practices.
 * Rate the fulfillment of all technical requirements including a planning and design phase.
 * Negotiate all technical requirements including design, security and service level agreements (SLA).
-* Adopt templates and checklists, such as [OWASP Secure Software Contract Annex](https://www.owasp.org/index.php/OWASP_Secure_Software_Contract_Annex).
-**Note**: Please note that the Annex is a sample specific to US contract law, and is likely to need legal review in your jurisdiction.
-Please consult qualified legal advice before using the Annex.
+* Adopt templates and checklists, such as [OWASP Secure Software Contract Annex](https://www.owasp.org/index.php/OWASP_Secure_Software_Contract_Annex). **Note**: The Annex is a sample specific to US contract law, and is likely to need legal review in your jurisdiction.
+Please consult qualified legal advice before using the Annex

 ## Planning and Design

-* Negotiate planning and design with the developers and internal shareholders, e.g. security specialists
+* Negotiate planning and design with the developers and internal shareholders, e.g. security specialists.
 * Define the security architecture, controls, and countermeasures appropriate to the protection needs and the expected threat level.
 This should be supported by security specialists.
 * Ensure that the application owner accepts remaining risks or provides additional resources.
-* Each sprint, ensure security stories are created for functional requirements, and constraints added for non-functional requirements.
+* In each sprint, ensure security stories are created including constraints added for non-functional requirements.

 ## Deployment, Testing and Rollout